Dick Burton (golfer): Personal life

 Burton's only book, named Length with Discretion, was published in 1939, shortly after his Open triumph, through Hutchinson & Co Publishers.
 It was a golf instruction in 13 chapters with illustrations.
 However, a few weeks after his Open triumph, Burton was serving in the RAF and never really had the opportunity to capitalise on his success.
 The fairways at the Old Course at St Andrews ended up being used by the RAF as runways.
-When asked, later in life, if he regretted not being able capitalise on the Open Championship win he replied "I was lucky enough…a lot of those who watched me at St Andrews also went off to war and they never came back.
+When asked, later in life, if he regretted not being able to capitalise on the Open Championship win he replied "I was lucky enough…a lot of those who watched me at St Andrews also went off to war and they never came back.
 Some of my friends didn’t make it either, I did."
 Burton also helped the war effort by raising money for the Red Cross by playing charity matches with Henry Cotton, who was also serving in the RAF.

 In the spring of 1946, he wrote to the Royal and Ancient, "Dear Sirs, Please find enclosed my fee of five guineas for this year's Open.
 I will bring the trophy back when I come."

 Burton is still celebrated at Sale Golf Club.
 Every year the club holds the Richard Burton Trophy on the weekend of the Open Championship, and have a display including the putter he used to win the Open.
 In later life, he was the club professional at Coombe Hill Golf Club in Kingston, Surrey.
 His assistant there was Neil Coles.
 Burton once bet a rival that he could beat him using only a putter.
 He lost his bet, but only on the 18th hole.

 When Burton played fourball with other members, rather than pair up with a member, he would play against all three, and give full handicaps.
 He still won more often than not.

 Also, Burton reputedly hit the 120-yard 17th hole with every club in his bag, including the putter.

 Burton died in hospital on 30 January 1974 after a long illness.